Boys' Division Ranked in Top 10 National Schools

 Headmistress, Miss Sue Hincks, said: "I am delighted at the girls' success, both at GCSE and A Level.
 As a new Head, I have found the girls' commitment to their studies and their extra curricular sport, music, drama and societies to be exceptional.
 The older girls are excellent role models for the younger ones and I look forward to helping shape their futures in the years to come."

-The two Senior Schools also both performed well in the government's A level league table with the Girls' Division being ranked 106th in the whole country and Boys' Division being ranked 121st.
+The two Senior Schools also performed well in the government's A level league table with the Girls' Division being ranked 106th in the whole country and Boys' Division being ranked 121st.